Founded in 1945 by Mr. Ed Wackerhagen and Mr. Bob Kraus of Racine, Wisconsin,

 Tranquilizer guns were not sold to the general public and early models are quite rare.

-Also of special interest are the Sheridan paintball markers.
+Also of special interest are the Sheridan paintball markers from the 1980's.

 These classic CO2 powered guns were produced in several configurations and are referred to as the K-SERIES.